 Do Elderberry Flowers Smell?

 Elderberry flowers do not stink like elderberries do.
 The flowers should smell pleasant and floral, similar to other flowers.
 If the flowers smell damp or dirty they could be dying, or you might have misidentified the plant.
+Check out our guide on how to grow elderberry to learn more about how the plant looks and grows.

 How Long Does Elderberry Last?